worldoptimizer/Export-To-Hype-Photoshop/README.md

 | .png\|16  | exports as PNG with 16 colors (requires ImageAlpha installed)  |
 | .png\|256 | exports as PNG with 256 colors (requires ImageAlpha installed) |

-Not adding anything defaults to `PNG`
+Not adding anything defaults to `png`